yigitakdemir/movie-reception-predictor/README.md

-# Movie Reception Predictor: What Makes a "Good" Movie?
+# What Makes a "Good" Movie?
 ### A Genre, Theme and Feeling-Based Machine Learning Approach

 **Course:** MPCS 53120 Applied Data Analysis — University of Chicago